Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-ii.md

 All of the following are class features of the wizard.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** Wizards are proficient with the club, dagger, heavy crossbow, light crossbow, and quarterstaff, but not with any type of armor or shield.
+Wizards are proficient with the club, dagger, heavy crossbow, light crossbow, and quarterstaff, but not with any type of armor or shield.
 Armor of any type interferes with a wizard's movements, which can cause her spells with somatic components to fail.

+### Spells
-**Spells:** A wizard casts arcane spells which are drawn from the sorcerer/ wizard spell list.
+A wizard casts arcane spells which are drawn from the sorcerer/ wizard spell list.
 A wizard must choose and prepare her spells ahead of time (see below).